 - Porcelain- A combination of porcelain, glass powder, and ceramic.
 Porcelain fillings are known for their durability and aesthetics.
 Porcelain fillings are ideal for patients with advanced tooth decay or damage.
 Porcelain veneers may also be recommended to match treatment.
 These types of fillings are the most popular option.

-If patients have old fillings that cause them discomfort or are visually distracting from their smile, Dr. Rever can assess the problem and offer a more durable dental filling material.
-Replace old Dental amalgam fillings, that may contain mercury, with new porcelain fillings for a more seamless look.
+If patients have old fillings that cause discomfort or are visually distracting from their smile, Dr. Rever can assess the problem and offer a more durable dental filling material.
+Replace old dental amalgam fillings that may contain mercury with new porcelain fillings for a more seamless look.

 Dental Fillings: What to Expect

 Applying a dental filling is typically completed in a single visit.
 Our Silver Spring Dentist office knows how stressful it can be to visit the dentist.
 We make every effort to get you in and out promptly.
 Dr. Rever will consult with you about your dental habits and concerns.
 He will review your oral history and create a plan to restore your smile.

 Those who suffer from dental fear should be at ease.
 Applying a dental filling is a quick and common restorative dental practice.
 We work diligently to make sure each patient is comfortable, no matter how simple the procedure may be.
 Depending on the extent of the tooth decay, Dr. Rever may also suggest a dental inlay or onlay to restore your smile.
 Visit our Silver Spring dentist office today, or schedule a visit online.